dushyantbhardwaj9/Terraform-2-Tier-Application/README.md

 # Terraform-2-Tier-Application
 A 2 tier application created on AWS with terraform.

 Before running, change the security group rule for ssh to your IP.
-Also add your access key and secret key in provider.tf.
+Also add your access key and secret key in provide.tf

 To test
 Just run